rajasri215/travelplanner/README.md

 # travelplanner
-An android app to plan the trip based on source and destination
+An web app to plan the trip based on source and destination